MariKush/OOP2/lab3/README.md

 # Car park
 It is my third lab by OOP course.
-Dispatcher distributes trip applications between drivers, each of which has its own car.
-On trip may be assigned a car in good condition and whose characteristics correspond to the application.
-The driver makes a mark about trip performance and car condition.
+Dispatcher distributes ride applications between drivers, each of which has its own car.
+On ride may be assigned a car in good condition and whose characteristics correspond to the application.
+The driver makes a mark about ride performance and car condition.

 ## Table of contents
 * [Clone](#Clone)